 Chateau Grand Barrail Lamarzelle Figeac History, Overview

-Chateau Grand Barrail Lamarzelle Figeac, as the name suggests, was once part the massive Figeac estate.
+Chateau Grand Barrail Lamarzelle Figeac, as the name suggests, was once part of the massive Figeac estate.
 The vineyard was created in 1873 with the purchase of a 2.5-hectare parcel of vines from Chateau Figeac.
 Originally the property was known as Chateau Rebeyrolle, taking its name from the owner, Marie Berthe Rebeyrolle.

 The original chateau, which is now a hotel was built in 1903.
-Prior to 1956, what we know of as Chateau Grand Barrail Lamarzelle Figeac was a part of the vineyard that now go into producing Chateau Grand Barrail Lamarzelle Figeac and Chateau La Marzelle.
+Prior to 1956, what we know of as Chateau Grand Barrail Lamarzelle Figeac was a part of the vineyard that now goes into producing Chateau Grand Barrail Lamarzelle Figeac and Chateau La Marzelle.